cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 - When we play a losing action, the alternative winning action gets a regret of +2 and the alternative tying action gets a regret of +1

 ### Bandits
 A common way to analyze regret is the multi-armed bandit problem.
 The setup is a player sitting in front of a multi-armed "bandit" with some number of arms.
 (Think of this as sitting in front of a bunch of slot machines.)
 Each time the player pulls an arm, they get some reward, which could be positive or negative.
+Bandits are a set of problems with repeated decisions and a fixed number of actions possible.
+This is related to reinforcement learning because the agent player updates its strategy based on what it learns from the feedback from the environment.

+Multi-armed bandit problems are a common representation of regret and an algorithm is called "no-regret" if its average overall regret grows sublinearly in time.
+In the adversarial setting, the opponent chooses the reward.
+This is the equivalent setting that we see in poker games, since the opponent’s actions influence our utility in the game.
+In the full information setting, the player can see the entire reward vector for each machine chosen and in the partial setting, sees only the reward that the machine has chosen for that particular play.
+Here we will focus on the partial setting.

 A basic setting initializes each of 10 arms with $$ q_*(\text{arm}) = \mathcal{N}(0, 1) $$, so each is initialized with a center point found from the Gaussian distribution.
 Each pull of an arm then gets a reward of $$ R = \mathcal{N}(q_*(\text{arm}), 1) $$.